-The most important thing to remember when brewing coffee with your Keurig is to use a mug that’s the right size for your machine (too small will lead to spillage), run some vinegar solution through it every few months (avoid mineral deposits), and make it your life’s mission to try out every K cup flavor there is (because there’s just so many to taste)!
+The most important thing to remember when brewing coffee with your Keurig is to use a mug that’s the right size for your machine (too small will lead to spillage and coffee stains), run some vinegar solution through it every few months (avoid mineral deposits), and make it your life’s mission to try out every K cup flavor there is (because there’s just so many to taste)!

 Coffee Has Never Read This Good!